Windows 11 KB5063878 0x80240069 error WSUS

 In an update to its support document, Microsoft confirmed that there’s another false error in Windows Event Viewer that you need to ignore.

 This follows the previous Event Viewer error that incorrectly flagged issues with Windows Firewall.
 That has been fixed today, but we’ve another error code.
-Thankfully, you can safely ignore Microsoft Pluton Cryptographic Provider initialization error.
+Thankfully, you can safely ignore the Microsoft Pluton Cryptographic Provider initialization error.